LambdaSharp/LambdaSharpTool/Docs/syntax/Module-App-Sources-Schedule.md

 ## Examples

-Define a schedule event source to invokes an associated Lambda function using a `cron` expression.
+Define a schedule event source to publish a recurring event to the LambdaSharp App EventBus using a `cron` expression.

 ```yaml
 Sources: